 You also need to ensure your translation agency has strong infrastructure and processes in place, ensure that there are controls and audit trails on all the data you share.
 Proper security measures cover both the employees and their working practices and the physical infrastructure of the IT system.

 Basic infrastructure requirements include things such as power backup and secure data storage and transfer.
-Using a translation provider with robust practices in place is far more secure than entrusting your information to an automated machine translation service online.
+Using a secure translation company with robust practices in place is far more secure than entrusting your information to an automated machine translation service online.

 To really keep your data secure, you need to consider the entire process from start to finish.
 That includes looking at how your data is stored, transmitted, handled by a third party, and returned to you.